SaiKapilKumar/rag_ltm/README.md

 5. Commit changes: `git commit -m 'Add amazing feature'`
 6. Push to branch: `git push origin feature/amazing-feature`
 7. Open a Pull Request

+### Documentation Contributions

+**Help us improve documentation by adding screenshots!**

+We need screenshots for:
+- Document upload interface
+- Chat/conversation interface
+- Memory dashboard
+- Analytics page
+- Memory search interface

+See [images/README.md](images/README.md) for detailed instructions on what screenshots are needed and how to capture them.

+**To contribute screenshots:**
+1. Run the application locally
+2. Capture high-quality screenshots (1920x1080 or 1440x900)
+3. Save them in `images/` directory with the specified filenames
+4. Submit a PR with the new screenshots

 ### Development Setup